digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

 An histogram records aggregated statistics about collections of events.
-The exact meaning of the number depends on the metric (e.g. timers are histograms about the time necessary to complete an operation).
+The exact meaning of the number depends on the metric (e.g. timers are histograms of the time necessary to complete an operation).

 - ``<metric.qualified.name>.mean``: arithmetic mean
 - ``<metric.qualified.name>.stddev``: standard deviation